 1.3.
 A falling hazard exists on the defendant’s premises

-As discussed more fully below in section 2, common examples of falling hazards include:
+As discussed more fully below in section 2, common examples of falling hazardous conditions include:

 - slippery surfaces from spilled drinks